jgwinnett/DWP-Test-Application/src/docs/planning_notes.md

 If we're not validating the results then blindly return the downstream API results... but they're pretty suspect (see Random observations)

-Probably going to offer a 'tier list' of data trusting with options to cross-validate:
+--Probably going to offer a 'tier list' of data trusting with options to cross-validate:--

 E.g.
 Trust 'city' > 'Lat/Long' >  I.P